Syracuse kicks FG as time expires, edges Liberty, 24-21

-SYRACUSE, N.Y.
-(AP) — Andre Szmyt kicked the game-winning 35-yard field goal with no time on the clock as Syracuse used a late turnover to defeat Liberty 24-21 on Friday night.
+Andre Szmyt kicked the game-winning 35-yard field goal with no time on the clock as Syracuse used a late turnover to defeat Liberty 24-21 on Friday night.

-The Syracuse defense came up with the only turnover of the game just when the Orange needed it most.
-After forcing Liberty quarterback Malik Willis into fumbling the ball with just under four minutes remaining, Szmyt converted the turnover into the game-winning field goal seven plays later.
+The Syracuse defense came up with the only turnover of the game — and first of the season for the Flames offense — just when the Orange needed it most.
+After the Syracuse defense forced Liberty quarterback Malik Willis into fumbling the ball with just under four minutes remaining, Szmyt converted the turnover into the game-winning field goal seven plays later.

+“I had a couple guys come over and say, ‘It’s going to come down to you’,’’ Szmyt said of his reaction to the late-game turnover.
+“This is my first game-winner in my four years.’’

-Szmyt’s kick was the Orange’s first game-winning field in a game’s final minute since 2015 and handed the Flames (3-1) their first loss this season.
+Szmyt’s kick was the Orange’s first game-winning field goal in a game’s final minute since 2015 and handed the Flames (3-1) their first loss this season.

+In Liberty’s read-option offense, the 6-foot-1, 225-pound Willis ran the ball 17 times for 81 yards and completed 14 of his 19 pass attempts for 205 yards and three touchdowns.

+“He is just a Mack truck,’’ Syracuse coach Dino Babers said of Willis.
+“Mr. Willis is amazing.
+He is the real deal.’’

-The Syracuse defense couldn’t stop Willis for most of the game.
-Willis had shredded Syracuse for 205 yards passing and three touchdowns.
-He had rallied the Flames from a 21-7 third-quarter deficit to knot the contest at 21-all less than a minute into the fourth quarter.
+Willis had rallied the Flames from a 21-7 third-quarter deficit to knot the contest at 21-all.
+But the Syracuse defense came up with two huge plays in the fourth quarter.

-After Liberty had stopped Syracuse for its third consecutive 3-and-out, the Flames looked primed to claim the victory after taking possession at their own 27-yard line with just over four minutes remaining.
+Liberty had the ball on the Syracuse 2-yard line with eight minutes left in the game.
+Syracuse stopped Willis on third down and then Liberty coach Hugh Freeze decided to go for it on fourth down rather than attempt the go-ahead field goal.

-But Syracuse defenders Cody Roscoe and Marlowe Wax forced Willis to cough up the ball as he rolled out to pass and the Orange took over on the Flames’ 30-yard line.
+Liberty did get the ball back, forcing Syracuse to punt with 4:21 left.
+But on the Flames’ second play, Syracuse’s Cody Roscoe and Marlowe Wax chased down Willis and caused him to fumble the ball and Syracuse linebacker Mikel Jones recovered at the 30-yard line.
+It was Syracuse’s sixth sack of the game.

-Syracuse stuffed Willis on a run off-tackle, keeping the game tied at 21.

-Liberty would get the ball back, but Willis’ fumble put it right back in the Orange’s hands again.
+“I didn’t know they had broke through,’’ Willis said.
+“I just never saw them.”

-In a surprise move, Babers had inserted Shrader, a transfer from Mississippi State, as the starting quarterback.
+In a surprise move, Babers had inserted Garrett Shrader, a transfer from Mississippi State, as the starting quarterback.
 Veteran Tommy DeVito had started each of SU’s first three games this season.

 Shrader only completed six of his 15 pass attempts, but he ran the ball 15 times and scored two touchdowns.

-But Syracuse’s offense rode on the broad shoulders of second-year running back Sean Tucker.
-Tucker took the ball 32 times for 169 yards and one touchdown.
+But Syracuse’s offense relied on the production of second-year running back Sean Tucker, who rushed 32 times for 169 yards and one touchdown.

 THE TAKEAWAY

-Liberty: The Flames missed out on a chance at a big win.
+Liberty: The Flames were on the cusp of breaking into the AP Top 25 and missed out on a chance at a big win.
 The Flames could have notched a key win over a Power 5 conference opponent.
 The Flames have just one more game against a Power 5 conference team left on their schedule.
 Liberty will play at Ole Miss on Nov.
 6.

 Syracuse: The Orange made a quarterback change, but it’s not clear if it found an answer.
-While Garrett Shrader had his moments in his first start, his inability to connect on deep throws limited Syracuse’s offense.
-Liberty was able to turn the game by forcing Syracuse into three straight 3-and-outs; the first of which included two incompletions on deep passes.
+While Shrader had his moments in his first start, his inability to connect on deep throws limited Syracuse’s offense.

 UP NEXT